OguzPastirmaci/lightweight-os-on-oci/README.md

 Minimal Ubuntu is a set of Ubuntu images designed for automated deployment at scale and made available across a range of cloud substrates.

 - The only official OCI platform image in the test list.
-- Boot time can be lowered to `8.257s` by disabling Oracle Cloud Agent and `cloud-init`.
+- Boot time can be lowered to `9.598s` by disabling Oracle Cloud Agent.

 ### Ubuntu Core
 https://ubuntu.com/core